Frequently Asked Questions about the Submission of Proposals

 How do I propose a joint session between the AHA and an affiliated society?

 You must have permission from the affiliate in order to propose a joint session.
 Some affiliates have a formal selection process, so be sure to leave time to complete the approval process before the Feb.
 15 deadline.
-Contact information for the affiliated societies is available on the AHA web site: Affiliates.
+Contact information for the affiliated societies is available on the AHA website.
 Once you have secured approval from the affiliate, you should submit a proposal to the AHA by the general deadline, noting the co-sponsorship using the drop-down menu.
 Sessions sponsored solely by an affiliate may be submitted later; check with the society for their policy.